flatland-association/flatland-book/getting-started/first-submission.md

  ./Anaconda3-2019.07-Linux-x86_64.sh
 ```

-For all changes to take affect usually you will have to restart Ubuntu, just close the terminal and run Ubuntu again.
+You may have to restart Ubuntu for all changes to take effect.

 Test your local setup